 Whenever possible, we like to have examples from history to provide us some empirical evidence that the solution we propose has merit.

-In this case, we once again turn to Dr Weston Price and the work he did with healing tooth decay in many children.
-In one particular experiment, the children were fed a rich stew once a day along with Dr Price’s now famous vitamin combination of high vitamin butter oil and cod liver oil, a glass of raw milk and biscuits made from freshly ground wheat.
+In this case, we once again turn to Dr. Weston Price and the work he did with healing tooth decay in many children.
+In one particular experiment, the children were fed a rich stew once daily along with Dr. Price’s now-famous vitamin combination of high vitamin butter oil and cod liver oil, a glass of raw milk, and biscuits made from freshly ground wheat.

 No need to reinvent the wheel.

 “So how do you have soup for meal 1?”

 I’m sure you’ve realized this…